oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 The network wiring feature is an enhancement for the VM Network Interface management.
 It supports the following actions without unplugging the Vnic, maintaining the address of the Vnic:

     * Dynamically changing the network of a running VM (without unplugging the Vnic)
-    * Disconnecting a network of a VM without unplugging the vnic [Network Wiring Feature Page](http://ovirt.org/wiki/Feature/NetworkWiring)
+    * Unwiring a network of a VM without unplugging the vnic [Network Wiring Feature Page](http://ovirt.org/wiki/Feature/NetworkWiring)

 ### Owner